Weave Code

 1. Assessment Phase:

-• Benchmark html_cva against current solutions (e.g., manual concatenation, CSS frameworks).
+• Benchmark html_cva against current solutions (e.g., Tailwind, manual CSS classes) for template readability and maintainability.

 2. Pilot Integration:

-• Replace one template (e.g., a component with variant classes) with html_cva and measure:
+• Replace one template (e.g., a button component) with html_cva and measure:

 3. Full Rollout: